easymirror/easymirror-frontend/README.md

-`src/lib`  | Contains wrappers for the various different libraries you use in your project | Wrapping for `fetch()` calls `src/pages `  | Contains all pages, one file for each | A home page file `src/services `  | Contains all your code for interfacing with any external API. | File for collecting fingerprint data
+`src/lib`  | Contains wrappers for the various different libraries you use in your project | Wrapping for `fetch()` calls `src/pages `  | Contains all pages, one file for each | A home page file `src/services `  | Contains all your code for interfacing with any external API. | File for collecting fingerprint data `src/utils `  | Contains all utility functions. | Formatters like converting string to type Date

 # Getting Started with Create React App